What Colour Rider Am I?

 The below is an ability guide that has been created to guide you to the correct rides for your ability.
 We have put this together to ensure that you enjoy our rides fully and build up your cycling ability smoothly.
 This is an advisory guide and not a list of rules or regulations.

-This is the pace you should be able to comfortably ride at on a flat road for 50 miles, assuming there is no wind.
+This is the speed you should be able to comfortably ride at on a flat road for 50 miles, assuming there is no wind.

 Richmond Park Lap Time